MINISTRIES & VOLUNTARY ROLES

 In the ministry of the altar, the acolyte has his own proper functions (cf. nos.
 187- 193 of the General Instruction of the Roman Missal), which he must carry out in person.

-The lector is instituted to proclaim the readings from Sacred Scripture, with the exception of the Gospel.
+The lector/reader is instituted to proclaim the readings from Sacred Scripture, with the exception of the Gospel.
 He may also announce the intentions for the Universal Prayer and, in the absence of a psalmist, recite the Psalm between the readings.
+Rostered usually once in 4 weeks.

 In the celebration of the Eucharist, the lector has his own proper function (cf. nos.
 194-198 of the General Instruction of the Roman Missal), which he himself must carry out.